bryanliujiang/SHF-Cardea-Parser/README.md

 **DELIMITER_CLEAN** was not used anywhere in the raw input CSV file (a patient may have used and submitted it).
-If so, initialize **DELIMITER_CLEAN** to an alternative character not present in the raw input CSV file (see Advanced Setup; Custom Mode).
+If so, initialize **DELIMITER_CLEAN** to an alternative character not present in the raw input CSV file (see Advanced Setup section; Custom Mode).
 Otherwise, check that the raw input CSV file is delimited by the character set by **DELIMITER_CSV** and initialize accordingly.
 One way to check is to open the raw input CSV file with a text editor like Notepad (can be done by right-clicking on the file